Our Staff

 Executive Director

-Dianna brings her lived experience as a parent of a daughter with Down syndrome to this work and it is that experience that drove her to start CODSN in response to a lack of resources and information available in Central and Eastern Oregon communities.
-She strives to support, advocate for, educate and equip individuals, families and professionals in the field of disability.
+What truly sets Dianna apart is her personal commitment to the cause.
+As a parent of a daughter with Down syndrome, she brings a unique and deeply personal perspective to her work.
+It was this lived experience that motivated her to establish CODSN in response to the scarcity of resources and information available in Central and Eastern Oregon communities.
+Dianna is dedicated to supporting, advocating for, educating, and equipping individuals, families, and professionals in the field of disability.

 Jenny Cavarno